dykstrom/mazela-man/08-chapter-8/README.md

 ```

 This was a short chapter, but then sound in FXGL is not very complicated.
 Now you can
-proceed to the [next chapter](../09-chapter-9/README.md), which currently is the end of
+proceed to the [next chapter](../09-chapter-9/README.md), where we enable the main menu.
-the tutorial.

 [[Back](../07-chapter-7/README.md)]
 [[Next](../09-chapter-9/README.md)]